1Solon/Home-Server-Configuration/README.md

 I'm making use of [flux](https://fluxcd.io/) which is a pretty cool tool that allows you to sync your git repo with your kubernetes cluster.
 If you have a cluster, and are interested in GitOps, I'd highly recommend checking it out.

+## How do I keep my secrets secure?

+Flux supports [SOPS](https://github.com/getsops/sops) in particular [AGE](https://github.com/FiloSottile/age), you can encrypt your secrets locally with `age` and then flux will decrypt them when it applies the manifests.
+It's amazing that it works so well.

 ## What's in here?

 This server largely runs a bunch of home-media stuff, pihole, torrent and a few other bits and pieces.
 I'll try to keep this list updated as I add more stuff.